National CineMedia Inc. (NCMI) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for NCMI is $3.50, which is $1.76 above the current price.
-The public float for NCMI is 73.65M and currently, short sellers hold a 5.57% ratio of that float.
-The average trading volume of NCMI on March 21, 2023 was 1.09M shares.
+The public float for NCMI is 73.65M, and currently, short sellers hold a 5.57% ratio of that floaft.
+The average trading volume of NCMI on March 24, 2023 was 1.55M shares.

 NCMI’s Market Performance